tjmahr/charlatan/inst/review/review.md

 As the example above shows, the names can vary in format.
 (Sometimes there is a blank first name --- this might be a bug.)

-This function works by randomly selecting a name format, and populating the format with random names/affixes.
+This function works by randomly selecting a name format and populating the format with random names/affixes.

 ``` r
 # Formats